Skip to Main Content

 Hyper-personalize at scale to connect across the customer journey

-We hear a lot about hyper-personalization, but it’s beginning to take on new meanings.
-It all started with personalization.
-Companies like Sephora developed loyalty programs and began to offer rewards and discounts.
+Hyper-personalization is beginning to take on new meanings.
+It all started with traditional personalization.
+Companies like Sephora developed loyalty programs and began to offer personalized rewards and discounts.
 They used the data collected from the program to send personalized communications and recommendations.

-Fast forward, and personalization is happening at a greater level—hyper-personalization.
-We are seeing dynamic offers orchestrated across real-time events and product replenishment models that are based on what customers buy online and in-store.
+Fast forward: phase two personalization is happening on a broader scale with hyper-personalization.
+Dynamic offers are being orchestrated across real-time events.
+For example, predicated real-time product replenishment machine learning models that are based on what customers buy online matched with their identity in-store.

-Now, hyper-personalization is growing, too.
-We think the greatest opportunity is in connecting the customer identity graph with the enterprise graph to improve outcomes.
+Now, phase three hyper-personalization is enabling fully connected enterprise optimization and personalization.
+The greatest opportunity is in connecting the customer identity graph with the enterprise graph to improve outcomes.

 The customer identity graph stitches together important individual identifiers across devices—from usernames and phone numbers to loyalty card numbers to offer an accurate, up-to-date snapshot of customer attributes and behaviors.
-These 360° views of customers are critical to tailoring offers, messages, products and services, but they are more valuable when combined with the enterprise graph.
+These 360° views of customers are critical to tailoring offers, messages, products and services, but they are more valuable when combined with the enterprise graph data like supply chain and inventory levels.

-The enterprise graph links data from across the organization’s data lake or data warehouse to paint a clear and timely picture of what’s going on inside the business.
+The enterprise graph links data from across the organization’s different domains within a data lake or data warehouse to paint a clear and timely picture of what’s going on inside the business.
 Key areas that are built into enterprise graph predictions include supply chain, order management and other enterprise functions.
-Blend these two depictions, and this is where the magic happens.
+Businesses should blend these two data domains within their enterprise; this is where the magic happens.

 Circles represent paid data from online/offline media and direct data from the platform ecosystem, circle in the middle represents the customer